-If your employee doesn’t have to report to your establishment in person (for example, the employment contract says the employee works from a home office), the employee’s province or territory of employment is the one from where your employee’s salary and wages are paid, usually the location of your payroll department or payroll records.
+If your employee doesn’t have to report to your establishment in person (for example, the employment contract says the employee works from a home office), the province or territory of employment is the region where your employee’s salary and wages are paid, usually the location of your payroll department or payroll records.

 Your employee doesn’t have to report to any of your places of business, but you pay the employee from your office in Quebec.
 In this case, use the Quebec payroll deductions tables.
 The employee doesn’t have to pay CPP contributions but may have to pay Quebec Pension Plan (QPP) contributions.

 Once you determine the province or territory to use for deducting CCP contributions, EI premiums, and income tax, you can use the payroll deductions online calculator to determine the employer share you need to deduct from each pay period.
 You also need your employee’s completed Personal Tax Credits form to finish calculating all the deductions you need to take from their pay.